-A black-box attack limits the attacker to access only API-type services.
-Black box attacks \cite{goyal2023survey} can be divided into letter level, word level, sentence level and multi-layer level according to the attack granularity.
-Many black-box attacks use word replacement \cite{jin2020bert} to identify the most critical words in the text and replace them, or use some simple and general text enhancement methods \cite{morris2020textattack}, including synonym replacement, random insertion, random exchange or random deletion.
-Black-box strategies cannot know the internal structure of large models, so most attack methods use heuristic strategies.
-However, it is not clear how these heuristic strategies are related to the success rate of the attack, so they cannot effectively improve the success rate of the attack.
+Compared with white-box attacks, black-box attacks limit attackers to access only API-type services.
+According to the attack granularity, black-box attacks \cite{goyal2023survey} can be divided into letter level, word level, sentence level, and multi-level.
+Most black-box attacks use word replacement \cite{jin2020bert}: just find the most critical words in the text and replace them, or use some simple text enhancement methods \cite{morris2020textattack}, such as synonym replacement, random insertion, random exchange, or random deletion.
+Since black-box strategies cannot know the internal structure of large models, most attack methods use heuristic strategies.
+However, it is not clear how these heuristic strategies are related to the success rate of attacks, and how to effectively improve the success rate of attacks.

-In our work, we assume that the clean text representation $x$ and the adversarial text representation $x'$ satisfy the conditional probability distribution $p(y|x)$ and $p(y|x')$ respectively, and the goal of the black-box attack is to maximize the KL divergence $\tm{KL}(p(y|x),p(y|x'))$, then we prove that maximizing the KL divergence is equivalent to maximizing the Mahalanobis distance between $x$ and $x'$ under the assumption of Gaussian distribution.
+In our work, we assume that the clean text representation $x$ and the adversarial text representation $x'$ satisfy the conditional probability distribution $p(y|x)$ and $p(y|x')$ respectively, and the goal of the black-box attack is to maximize the KL-divergence $\tm{KL}(p(y|x),p(y|x'))$, then we prove that maximizing the KL-divergence is equivalent to maximizing the Mahalanobis distance between $x$ and $x'$ under the assumption of Gaussian distribution.
 Furthermore, we give the quantitative relationship between optimal attack text representation ${x'}^{*}$ and $x$.
 Based on the above theoretical results, we designed a simple and effective prompt text injection method to search for attack texts that meet approximately optimal conditions.